odpi/egeria-docs/site/docs/guides/react-ui/tex-user-guide.md

 <p>

 The `Include deprecated types` checkbox instructs Type Explorer to retrieve all types from the server, whether or not the types are deprecated.
 This can be useful for closer inspection of the type system.
-The name of a deprecated type will be displayed in square brakcets, like this `[<type name>]`.
+The name of a deprecated type will be displayed in square brackets.
 If this option is checked and a deprecated entity type is the focus (i.e. is highlighted in the diagram and its details are shown on the left hand side), then if the `Include deprecated types` is unchecked, Type Explorer will automatically clear the focus because the deprecated entity type will no longer be present.

 <p>

 The `Include deprecated attributes` checkbox instructs Type Explorer to display any deprecated attributes.
 When this option is checked, any deprecated attributes will be displayed.
-The name of a deprecated attribute will be displayed in square brakcets, like this `[<attribute name>]`, together with its type and the name of the attribute that replaces it.
+The name of a deprecated attribute will be displayed in square brackets, together with its type and the name of the attribute that replaces it.